eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 In summary, while tight integration offers `efficiency and direct control`, it requires careful coordination and broad permissions.
 On the other hand, daemon delegation provides a layer of abstraction at the cost of `additional complexity and potential delays` in leveraging new features.
 Each model carries its own set of "cons," and the choice between them would depend on the specific requirements and constraints of the project in question.

-## Summary: challenges for eBPF in Kubernetes
+### Summary: challenges for eBPF in Kubernetes

 Deploying eBPF in Kubernetes clusters also adds another layer of complexity.
 To summarize the challenges of deploying eBPF with different models:

 1. **Security Risks with Privileged Access**: eBPF applications necessitate elevated access levels in Kubernetes, often requiring privileged pods.
 The minimum requirement is CAP_BPF capabilities, but the actual permissions may extend further, depending on the eBPF program type.
 The broad scope of Linux capabilities complicates the restriction of privileges to the essential minimum.
 This can inadvertently introduce security vulnerabilities, for instance, a compromised eBPF program could extract sensitive data from the host or other containers and could potentially execute in the host namespace, breaching container isolation.

 2. **Compatibility Issues with eBPF Hooks and Kernel Versions**: The eBPF infrastructure in Linux kernels can have limitations, such as certain hooks not supporting concurrent multiple programs.
-This can lead to conflicts where one eBPF program overrides another, resulting in silent failures or unpredictable behavior.
+Without a standardized method to handle the interplay between various applications, coordination becomes more intricate, potentially leading to conflicts.
 While CO-RE (Compile Once - Run Everywhere) enhances portability across various kernel versions, disparities in feature support, such as 'perf event' and 'ring buffer', remain due to kernel version differences, affecting cross-version compatibility.

 3. **Complex Lifecycle and Deployment Management**: Orchestrating the lifecycle of eBPF programs in Kubernetes is complex.
 Deployment typically involves creating a DaemonSet, which increases architectural complexity and security considerations.
 The process includes writing a custom agent to load eBPF bytecode and managing this agent with a DaemonSet.
 This necessitates an in-depth understanding of the eBPF program lifecycle to ensure persistence across pod restarts and to manage updates efficiently.
 Using traditional Linux containers for this purpose can be counterproductive and heavy, negating the lightweight advantage of eBPF.

 4. **Challenges with Versioning and Plugability**: Current eBPF deployments in Kubernetes often embed the eBPF program within the user space binary responsible for its loading and operation.
 This tight coupling hinders the ability to version the eBPF program independently of its user space counterpart.
 If users need to customize eBPF programs, for instance, to track proprietary protocols or analyze specific traffic, they must recompile both the eBPF program and user space library, release a new version, and redeploy.
 The absence of a dedicated package management system for eBPF programs further complicates management and version control.

-There is not a single solution to all these challenges, but maybe we can leverage the advantages of WebAssembly (Wasm) to address some of these issues.
+There is `not a single solution` to all these challenges, but maybe we can leverage the advantages of WebAssembly (Wasm) to address some of these issues.
 In the next section, we will discuss how Wasm can help improve the deployment of eBPF in Kubernetes.

-## How WebAssembly can bring to eBPF deployments in Kubernetes
+### How WebAssembly can bring to eBPF deployments in Kubernetes

 WebAssembly (Wasm) could address some of these challenges: